getlogbook/logbook/docs/quickstart.rst

 * :class:`logbook.more.TaggingHandler` for dispatching log records that are tagged (used in combination with a :class:`logbook.more.TaggingLogger`)
+* :class:`logbook.queues.ZeroMQHandler` for logging to ZeroMQ
-* :class:`logbook.queue.MultiProcessingHandler` for logging from a child process to a handler from the outer process.
+* :class:`logbook.queues.MultiProcessingHandler` for logging from a child process to a handler from the outer process.
+* :class:`logbook.queues.ThreadedWrapperHandler` for moving the actual
+  handling of a handler into a background thread and using a queue to deliver records to that thread.
 * :class:`logbook.notifiers.GrowlHandler` and
   :class:`logbook.notifiers.LibNotifyHandler` for logging to the OS X Growl or the linux notification daemon.
 * :class:`logbook.notifiers.BoxcarHandler` for logging to `boxcar`_.
 * :class:`logbook.more.TwitterHandler` for logging to twitter.
-* :class:`logbook.queues.ZeroMQHandler` for logging to ZeroMQ
 * :class:`logbook.ticketing.TicketingHandler` for creating tickets from
   log records in a database or other data store.